justcb/mltrades/README.md

 The plot has been saved as a PNG file.

+## Evaluation

+As can be seen with the above classification reports, better results are obtained when additional data is provided to the models.
+Were I to continue this project, I would test LogisticRegression and DTC with additional data slices.
+Also, it must be noted that the dataset itself is limited and that hinders the ability of the model to adequately predict appropriate buy and sell signals.

 # Collaborators

 This project is a part of the Rice University FinTech bootcamp.